New Growth: 2000-2009

 - An additional 1,900 megawatts entered service at the Manatee and Martin plants in 2005.

-- Work has begun on a new natural gas-fired power generating unit on the site of our Turkey Point power plants south of Miami.
-The new unit will serve some 230,000 Florida homes and businesses beginning in 2007.
+- A new natural gas-fired power generating unit was added at the site of our Turkey Point power plants south of Miami.
+The new unit began serving some 230,000 Florida homes and businesses beginning in 2007.

 Rendering of Manatee Power Plant expansion in Parrish, Fla.

-FPL is sharpening its focus on improving customer satisfaction and continuing its commitment to quality and reliability with progressive measures such as:
+FPL also sharpened its focus on improving customer satisfaction and continuing its commitment to quality and reliability with progressive measures such as:

 - Offering a variety of conservation and load management programs to help customers hold down their energy costs.
-Over the past two decades, these programs have avoided the need to build 10 additional power plants.
+These programs have avoided the need to build numerous additional power plants.

 - Supporting development of new electric technologies.

 In 2002, the Florida Public Service Commission (PSC) approved a $1 billion rate reduction for FPL customers through 2005.
-The agreement builds upon a similar three-year, $1 billion rate decrease in 1999 - the largest in Florida history.
+The agreement built upon a similar three-year, $1 billion rate decrease in 1999 - the largest in Florida history at the time.

-In August 2005, the PSC approved a new rate agreement ensuring that base electric rates for FPL customers will not increase through 2006.
+In August 2005, the PSC approved a new rate agreement ensuring that base electric rates for FPL customers would not increase through 2006.

-As FPL prepares for the challenges that lie ahead, the company continues to deliver quality products and services at reasonable prices.
+As FPL prepared for the challenges that lie ahead, the company continued to deliver quality products and services at reasonable prices.